gohanlon/swift-memberwise-init-macro/README.md

 > **Note**
 > Introducing an explicit `init` suppresses the addition of Swift’s memberwise initializer.
 MemberwiseInit’s initializer is always added and can coexist with your other initializers, even for types directly conforming to `init`-specifying protocols like `Decodable` and `RawRepresentable`.[^1]

-In contrast to Swift’s memberwise initializer, MemberwiseInit can provide an initializer up to any access level, including public.
-You explicitly allow it to provide a public `init` by marking `Person` with `@MemberwiseInit(.public)`:
+In contrast to Swift’s memberwise initializer, MemberwiseInit can provide an initializer at any access level, including public.
+You explicitly instruct MemberwiseInit to provide a public `init` by marking `Person` with `@MemberwiseInit(.public)`:

 ```swift
 @MemberwiseInit(.public)  // 👈 `.public`